ppt000/mqtt_gateways/docs/source/concepts.rst

 Message Source
 --------------

-The source of a message has always been a nice to have, and it should not be any different here.
-The sender, which can be a device or a gateway, is therefore considered as another optional characteristic in our message model.
+The sender, which can be a device or another gateway for example, is an optional characteristic in our message model.
+It can be very useful in answering status requests in a targeted way, for example.

 Bridging MQTT and the interface
 *******************************